baz-sh/js-hard-parts-oo/README.md

 ### 5 very important things with regards to being an engineer

-1. Aanalytical problem solving with code
+1. Analytical problem solving with code
-2. Technica communication (can I implement your approach just from your explanation)
+2. Technical communication (can I implement your approach just from your explanation)
 3. Engineering best practices and approach (Debugging, code structure, patience and refernce to documentation)
 4. Non-technical commuinication (empathetic and thoughful communication)
-5. Languyage and computer science experience
+5. Language and computer science experience